isecurefi/wscli-php/README.md

 ## WSCLI SDK for PHP

-`wscli` uses WSCLI SDK for PHP that is based on Swagger generated client side SDK.
+`wscli` uses WSCLI SDK for PHP that is based on OpenAPI 2.0 generated client side SDK.
 It uses API to automatically fetch challenge, utilizes required password RSA encryption and phone/email verification logic during registration.